-The accessible pickup/drop-off zone is located on the east side of Joe Nuxhall Way, from Freedom Way to Mehring Way, on the west side of Great American Ball Park.
+Accessible Parking/Drop-Off: The accessible pickup/drop-off zone is located on Joe Nuxhall Way, between Mehring Way and Freedom Way, along the west side of Great American Ball Park.
 Cars, vans and small buses displaying a valid accessible placard or valid accessible license plate will be permitted to enter the pickup/drop-off zone beginning one half (1/2) hour before gates open to approximately one (1) hour after the conclusion of the game.
 Large school buses and large charter/tour buses are prohibited from entering this zone.
 Guests traveling to the ballpark in a large school bus or large charter/tour bus should contact the Group Sales department at (513) 765-7600 for information on bus pickup and drop-off locations.

 Great American Ball Park has accessible seating available in the seating areas.
 Accessible seating areas are equipped with electrical outlets for recharging purposes at no cost to the Guest.